dwrrehman/programming_language/readme.txt

 -----------------------------------------
 	code examples:
 -----------------------------------------

+	--- WARNING: all of these examples are horribly outdated. pretty much ignore them lol.  ----

+...

 some examples of code in this language are given below, to illustrate how the language is used in practice!